agnat/ncd/README.md

 If you are familiar with libuv programming you already guessed it.
 Behind the scenes the work queue deals with items of type `uv_work_t`.
 The main queue handles the other direction and holds a `uv_async_t` that is the backchannel for the current work function.

+#### Queue Invariants

+ - `WorkQueue`s always _launch_ their work in sequential order
+ - `WorkQueue`s with a single thread are strictly sequential.
+The done callback of the previous item is run before the next item is launched.
+ - `MainQueue`s are always strictly sequential
+ - Additionally, all items dispatched on a `MainQueue` are executed before the done handler.

 ### Handles

 ncd introduces `AsyncHandle<>`s.
 These handles are used to keep javascript objects alive while work is executing on a thread.
 This solves many common housekeeping tasks in an unobtrusive way: